FinAuditing: A Financial Taxonomy-Structured Multi-Document Benchmark for Evaluating LLMs

-The mathematical reasoning task focuses on inferring numerical logic among financial elements based on structured representations, calculation hierarchies, and logical constraints defined in the XBRL filing.
+The mathematical reasoning task focuses on inferring correct numerical values among financial elements based on structured representations, calculation hierarchies, and constraints defined in the XBRL filing.
 The objective is to assess whether reported values are internally consistent and compliant with domain-specific standards.

-Specifically, given two questions $q_1$ and $q_2$, where $q_1$ concerns the extraction of a reported value and $q_2$ pertains to the calculation of the corresponding real value, an XBRL filing $\mathcal{D}$, and a US-GAAP taxonomy $\mathcal{T}$, the task is to extract the reported value $v$ for a given instance in $\mathcal{D}$ and to compute the numeric value $\mu$ for that instance, which is then used to verify whether the reported value $v$ is correct.

-where $\mathcal{E}$ denotes the generated answer containing the extracted reported value $v$ and the computed value $\mu$, represented in JSON format.